feature-engine/feature_engine/docs/api_doc/creation/index.rst

 One must be mindful of excessive feature creation, in addition to high dimensionality, unrestrained feature creation can cause overfitting, i.e., high variance.
 Predictive models with high variance are susceptible to outliers.
-That is why we  recommend using feature creation in conjunction with feature selection, which feature-engine has a module for.
+That is why we  recommend using feature creation in conjunction with feature selection, which Feature-engine has a module for.

 Also, since we use existing features to develop new features, data validation must be performed before starting the process of feature engineering.
 Otherwise, the predictive model will be